TrueTheos/Aniki/README.md

 - **MyAnimeList Integration**: OAuth login to fetch and sync your anime list.
 - **Anime List Management**: View, filter, and search your anime.
 - **Automatic Episode Tracking**: automatically detects the anime videos you watch on your computer and synchronizes your progress.
-- **Episode Search**: Search for episode torrents on Nyaa and download directly from the app.
+- **Episode Search**: Search for episode and download directly from the app.
 - [WIP] **Notification System**: Be automatically notified whenever a new anime or episode releases.

 ## Usage